Worst to First Jerseys: Nashville Predators

 But aside from the colour, there’s just so many other odd choices here.
 First, there’s the alternate logo crest that looks more like a cheap sabre-toothed tiger clip art image from MS Word XP than any sort of well-conceived logo, looking comically non-ferocious.
 How can anything with teeth that big look less intimidating?

 Another odd choice was the neck line.
 It’s not exactly a crew neck, it’s definitely not a v-neck, but it’s a weird combination of the two that I’ve never really seen before.
 In game play, it looks like a old-time sweater design, but at the same time, not quite right.
-Again, I respect the Preds’ innovative nature, but it’s just a bit too innovative.
+Again, I respect the Preds’ innovative nature, but as Samsung learned a few years back, not all innovation is successful.

 And then there’s the sleeve stripes/patterns.
 It’s obvious enough that they were mimicking the teeth from the logo on there, but doubling up the grey stripes to form that tooth shape isn’t a good idea, as it creates way too many layers/stripes within a small amount of room, and is inconsistent with the rest of the jersey’s striping around the waist.
 Plus, in game play, it’s difficult to see the tooth shape anyway, so it’s an element that just never worked.